sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

     -  Dynamically mapped data types based on received data
     - Useful for quick start, but can be too basic for advanced use cases
 - Explicit index
-    - Manually configured fields BEFORE any data is saved in the index
+    - Manually configured field data types BEFORE any data is saved in the index
     - Our choice for finer control
 - Most commonly used data types:
     - Boolean, keywords, numbers, dates, text, ...